 Read our full Squarespace review (opens in new tab).

 |Business||Basic Commerce||Advanced Commerce|

 |Cost per month/year||$26 / $216||$35 / $312||$54 / $480|

 If your main priority is getting a basic site online as fast and efficiently as possible, the GoDaddy website builder could be your best option.
 Although it’s quite basic, the editor is simple and intuitive.

 In addition, GoDaddy boasts a selection of basic ecommerce tools, a full analytics portal, and excellent support resources.
-There’s also a great free plan that you can use to test the platform, and four premium plans ranging from $6.99 to $17.49 a month, increasing to $9.99 to $24.99 a month after renewal.
+There’s also a great free plan that you can use to test the platform, and three premium plans ranging from $19.99 to $29.99 a month, increasing after renewal.
 The Standard, Premium, and Ecommerce plans are ideal for businesses starting out, growing, or selling online.

 On the downside, design flexibility is very limited.
 You won’t have access to any advanced tools whatsoever, which can make it hard to personalize your site.
 The templates are also quite basic, which can make it hard to build a business site with any sort of size or complexity.

 |Cost per month/year||$19.99 / $125.88||$24.99 / $167.88||$29.99 / $209.88|

 |Number of templates||100||100||100|